 The platform is structured to save you the time spent sorting through potential deals and intermediaries so that you’re able to connect with opportunities that fit your criteria faster and more efficiently (with less scrolling and sorting) than if you were using another platform.

 We use the term “search” broadly at Private Market Labs.
 For us, a search is any process to acquire a small business, whether you’re a single-acquisition self-funded buyer planning to use 100% SBA and seller financing, a private equity firm making a $25M cash acquisition, or anything in-between.

 A search consists of criteria: your target financial information (enterprise value/price, measures of cash flow and profitability like EBITDA or SDE, and revenue), your target location, and your written description of the business you’d like to buy.
 Rather than using “industries” like other platforms, Private Market Labs takes a more precise approach, analyzing what exact business you’d like to purchase without forcing you to use industry filters.

 You can create unlimited searches, no matter what plan you use!
-This has important implications for how you use the platform.
-Matches are limited but searches are not.
-Therefore, we’ve created a structure that incentivizes experimentation with more granular search criteria.
+You can create unlimited searches – we’ve developed a structure that incentivizes experimentation with both broad and granular search criteria

 There are several best practices that will help you get the best possible matches for your search criteria.

 1) Be descriptive – add as much detail as you can as much as you can about the business you want to buy.
 So, “HVAC business” is good, but “commercial HVAC business with enterprise contracts” is better.